Initial Operational Capability (IOC):

 There are no reviews so far

-The M2 Bradley turret-mounted armament consists of a M242 25mm Bushmaster gun, a M240C 7.62mm machine gun and 2 anti-tank TOW missiles mounted in the turret left side.
-The M242 gun has a maximum range of 2,000 and can fire different ammunition specially developed for every mission profile.
-The TOW missile provides an engagement range of about 4 km.
+The M2 Bradley turret-mounted armament consists of a M242 25mm Bushmaster gun, a M240C 7.62mm machine gun and two TOW anti-tank missiles mounted in the turret left side arm.
+The M242 gun has a maximum range of 2,000 meters and can fire different ammunition specially developed for every mission profile.
+Typically, the Bushmaster gun fires 25mm M793 cartridges and M793 TP-T (target practice-traced) and M910TPDS-T (target practice discarding sabot-traced) cartridges.
+The TOW missile provides an engagement range of about 4 kilometers against armored vehicles and fortifications.